-I would like to begin by returning to something we discussed about cultural anthropological fieldwork.
-When anthropologists began doing their fieldwork, a little more than a century ago, in contrast to prevalent racial ideas that others were inherently inferior or primitive, anthropologists posited that other people were experts, intelligent, and had interesting patterns exhibited in
+I began by returning to something we discussed about cultural anthropological fieldwork.
+When anthropologists started doing fieldwork, a little more than a century ago, in contrast to prevalent racial ideas that others were inherently inferior or primitive, anthropologists posited that other people were experts, intelligent, and had interesting patterns exhibited in

 - Food-getting and economy